Testing Contracts' Internals

 - State of Test Contract

-This is a function generated by the #[starknet::contract]
+This function is generated by the #[starknet::contract]

 macro.